World's Biggest Pac-Man

 World's Biggest Pac-Man is a browser game created by Australian website designer Soap Creative along with Microsoft and Namco Bandai Games.
 It is a Pac-Man game which differed from the original by having multiple players play together in a series of user-created, customizable and interlocking mazes.
 The game was announced at the Microsoft MIX Developer Conference on 13 April 2011.

 The game was built as a HTML5 project for Microsoft's (then) new Internet Explorer 9, as well as to commemorate the 30th anniversary of Pac-Man.
 A week after launching, it had 13,500 user-designed mazes and nearly 300 million dots eaten.
 Created as a community tribute to the original Pac-Man arcade game, it followed the guidelines that Namco Bandai originally set for Pac-Man.
 The project was designed to be community-driven and a team of moderators were implemented to keep an eye out for any offensive mazes that might be created.

 Although no login is required to play the game, users who wish to create their own mazes or post high-scores have to sign in using Facebook Connect.
 Although created with Internet Explorer 9 in mind, World's Biggest Pac-Man is playable on any browser supporting HTML5.

-Around 18 June 2022 the site went down, showing just a blank page and later a database error.
-The site was back up by 5 July.

 Gameplay

-The gameplay for World’s Biggest Pac-Man is similar to classic Pac-Man, but with a few differences.
+The gameplay for World's Biggest Pac-Man is similar to classic Pac-Man, but with a few differences.
 As before, the goal is to eat all of the dots and power pellets in the maze without being caught by the ghosts roaming through it.
 The number of power pellets is not fixed at four, but instead determined by the user who created that particular maze.
 In addition, there are no tunnels; instead, doorways at each edge of the screen allow Pac-Man to travel to an adjacent maze, with a new arrangement of dots and obstacles.
 Every maze has a fresh set of four ghosts, but they do not use the doorways.
-The player has the ability move to a new maze without clearing the current one so they can return to any unfinished maze at a later time.
-The game continues until the player ran out of lives.
+The player has the ability to move to a new maze without clearing the current one so they can return to any unfinished maze at a later time.
+The game continues until the player runs out of lives.

 Another distinct feature in World's Biggest is the ability to construct new mazes adjacent to pre-existing ones.
 To build a maze a Facebook account is required, and is accessed via the Facebook Connect platform.
-The game also has two high score leaderboards, one where players could competing against each other for the top of the leaderboard, and the other where countries were ranked based on their players' total high score.
+The game also has two high score leader-boards, one where players could competing against each other for the top of the leader-board, and the other where countries were ranked based on their players' total high score.
 The player also has the option to display high scores online via Facebook.